Singularities of Curve Shortening Flow with Convex Projections: Improved blow-up results for CSF with convex projections

-In this section, as discussed in \S\ref{the subsection on Geometry of CSF with convex projections}, for all $t\in[0,T)$, $\gamma\att$ has a one-to-one uniformly convex projection onto the $xy$-plane with no tangent lines perpendicular to the $xy$-plane.
+In this section, as discussed in \S\ref{the subsection on Geometry of CSF with convex projections}, we may assume for all $t\in[0,T)$, $\gamma\att$ has a one-to-one uniformly convex projection onto the $xy$-plane with no tangent lines perpendicular to the $xy$-plane.
 Recall that we have assumed $\gamma\att$ shrinks to the origin.

 In this section, we always assume $\gamma\att$ develops a Type~{II} singularity as $t\rightarrow T$.
 We will improve Lemma \ref{one lemma on Type II blow up with convex projections} from almost every $\tau$ to all $\tau$ and from $C^1_{loc}$ to $C^\infty_{loc}$.
 More generally, we will prove Theorem \ref{the flow version of type II blow up results for convex projections CSF}.